Forced assimilation in Azerbaijan: Soviet period

 In the USSR, Azerbaijanis were considered the "titular nation" and their name coincided with the name of the union republic — the Azerbaijani SSR.
 All other peoples (Talysh, Tats, Lezgins, Georgian-Ingilois and others) on its territory were considered "nontitular minorities".
 Although at the all-Union and republic levels "non-titular" peoples had equal rights with "titular" Azerbaijanis, in practice they were not treated equally.
 Over time, the power disbalance between "titular" Azerbaijanis and non-titular nationalities became more and more pronounced.
 Azerbaijanis became the main beneficiaries of the nativization policies and practices in the republic.
 Following the 1930s, there was a heightened exacerbation of this situation concerning non-titular minorities of Azerbaijan, who experienced restricted or absent access to equivalent national rights, including support for national culture, facilitation of native language advancement, etc. "Non-titular" ethnic groups encountered escalating assimilatory pressures to identify as part of the "titular" Azerbaijani nationality.

-Azerbaijani leadership had been pursuiting a policy of discrimitation toward ethnic minorities before the disintegration of USSR, and after it.
+Azerbaijani leadership had been pursuing a policy of discrimination toward ethnic minorities before the disintegration of USSR and after it.

 According to Krista Goff, in order to justify the assimilation policy regarding non-titular minorities, Azerbaijani officials and scholars increasingly began to talk from the 1950s about the “purportedly ancient, local origins of the Azeri nation,” writing ethnic minorities into its history.
 Thus, emphasizing that the Talysh and other peoples of the Azerbaijan SSR “descended from the same ancient population” as the Azerbaijanis (Azerbaijani Turks), they tried to pass off "the formation of the Azeri-defined Soviet Azerbaijani people" as a "natural, centuries-long process rather than the result of forced assimilation, as some minorities claimed."